 Public Service Scholarship Award

-The tentative dates for CAPAL’s 2015 Federal Internships and Public Service Scholarships are Friday, February 13, 2015 for the early application deadline and Friday March 6, 2015 for the final deadline.
-We will update the website as soon as the dates are finalized.
+CAPAL’s deadline for the 2015 Federal Internships and Public Service Scholarships is March 15, 2015 at 11:59 PM EST. We are reviewing applications on a rolling basis and encourage you to submit your application as soon as possible.
+Applicants can expect to hear back by mid-April.
 We encourage you to join our mailing list, like us on Facebook and follow us on Twitter for the latest updates.

 Additional Requirements During Summer